-These 3 paint recipes for toddlers (or kids of any age) will help keep the little ones busy and outside during the summer!
-Toddler activities that are as simple and engaging as these paint are sure to be a hit with mom and kids alike!
+With these easy paint recipes for toddlers (or kids of any age) you will be able to keep the little ones busy and outside during the summer!
+Toddler activities that are as simple and engaging as these paints are sure to be a hit with mom and kids alike!

 Today I’ll be sharing three of our favorite paint recipes for toddlers.
 These are easy to make and require only a few supplies that you probably have already!

 Do your kids like to color with sidewalk chalk?
 This this mock chalk paint recipe is great for coloring the sidewalks, but with a paintbrush.
 We love to make this one during spring and summer.

 Here’s what you need:

 - 1 cup water

 - muffin tin (optional)

 Stir the cornstarch and water together in a bowl.
 Add in food coloring and then pour the contents into muffin tin containers.
 Repeat to make more colors.
 Use a paintbrush to create designs on the sidewalk.